-In 2015 and later, the expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015.
-In 2015, the expectation of disabled mortality was changed to the RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015.
-Withdrawal rates, pre-retirement mortality rates, disability rates, and service retirement rates were also adjusted to more closely reflect actual experience.
-In 2015, assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.
-Finally, the price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively.
+The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015.

+The expectation of disabled mortality was changed to the RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015.

+Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience.

+Assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.

+The price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively.

-In 2016, the assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%.
+The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%.

-In 2017, the expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
+The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
 Small adjustments were also made to the Mortality Table for disabled lives.

-The wage inflation assumption was reduced from 3.75% to 3.25%.
-Withdrawal rates, pre-retirement mortality rates, disability rates, and service retirement rates were also adjusted to more closely reflect actual experience.
-Finally, the percentage of active member disabilities assumed to be in the line of duty was increased from 6% to 7%.
+The wage inflation assumptions was reduced from 3.75% to 3.25%.

+Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience more closely.

+The percentage of active member disabilities assumed to be in the line of duty was increased from 6.00% to 7.00%.